lappd-daq/acdc-daq-revc/Plotting/environment/README.md

 We have created some very basic functions that allow you to plot ACDC outputs in 2 ways currently:
 1. Plotting a single event of a single channel
 2. Plotting a single event from all channels of one PSEC4 chip
+3. PLotting a single event from one channel of each PSEC4 chip.

 To do this, at the bottom of Main.py, you need to do a few things:
 1. Copy and paste the path to the desired data file in line 106
+2. Copy and paste the calibration data for the
-2. Uncomment the desired command (either plotOneChannel or plotOnePSEC) and input the desired event and channel/PSEC4 number.
+3. Uncomment the desired command (either plotOneChannel, plotOnePSEC, makeChart) and input the desired event and channel/PSEC4 number.

+Currently, each of the functions are designed to save the graph as a .png file.
+If this is not desired, comment out the "plt.savefig" lines.

+This would be better with classes.
+We know.
+We are sorry.